NGBoost/Sudoku/README.md

 ## Instructions

 Open the sudoku_main.py file and modify the Sudoku board example to the one you want to solve.
 Then, run the sudoku_main.py script.
-Use the character '0' to represent an empty.
+Use the character '0' to represent an empty cell.